clinicalml/ml_mmrf/README.md

 * Enter the folder ml_mmrf_v2.
 * Run the code in `requirements.sh` to setup the relevant packages you will need in order to setup the data.
 * Sign up on the MMRF Gateway linked above to receive access to the data and then download FlatFiles.
-* Finally, run ```python ml_mmrf_v2/core/build_mmrf_dataset.py --fdir [PATH TO FLATFILES]``` to create the data tensors from the raw MMRF flatfiles.
-Note that their are additional arguments you can specify, although this is not strictly necessary.
+* Finally, run ```python ml_mmrf_v2/core/build_mmrf_dataset.py --fdir [PATH TO FLATFILES] --outcomes_type [OUTCOMES_TYPE (mortality or trt_resp)]``` to create the data tensors from the raw MMRF flatfiles.
+Note that there are additional arguments you can specify, although this is not strictly necessary.
 Please see the script for details.

 ## Methods
 After data processing, we recommend going through the provided jupyter notebook, "3_SanityCheckData.ipynb" to verify that the tensors have been created properly.
 Below, we detail the specific aspects of the outer level build script.